-For more information on MicroGen dermatological genetic testing and its benefits, please contact us.
+For more information on MicroGen NGS panels and their benefits, Please contact us

 Precision Diagnostics with MicroGen NGS Panels

 Micro Health Laboratories (MHL) utilizes next-generation sequencing (NGS), a cutting-edge molecular genetics method, to analyze patient DNA for genetic variants.
 MicroGen NGS panels offer simultaneous analysis of a large number of genes, significantly increasing the chances of identifying the genetic cause of diseases with complex or non-specific symptoms.
 These panels reduce both the time and cost from symptom presentation to diagnosis and enhance diagnostic yield.
 Additionally, the results can provide information about recurrence risk (the likelihood of having another child with a similar condition) and may also benefit other family members.